 Money is the most useful and efficient system of mutual trust ever devised.

-The initial form of money (like Barley) had an intrinsic biological value, over time, we moved to (unmarked) gold and silver which had no biological value, then to marked gold and silver coins (no weighing required to find the value) and then to fiat currency which had no intrinsic value, and then to electronic currency which had no physical existence.
+The original form of money like Barley had an intrinsic biological value.
+Over time, we moved to unmarked gold and silver which had no biological value.
+Then to marked gold and silver coins, so, no weighing required to find the value.
+And then to fiat currency which had no intrinsic value, and then to electronic currency which had no physical existence.
 Money as a source of universal convertibility and trust has replaced priceless things like honor, loyalty, morality, and love.
-When we use money as a medium of exchange, we don’t trust each other, we trust money.
+When we use money as a medium of exchange, we don’t trust each other; we trust money.
 When someone runs out of money, we run out of trust in them.

 An empire is characterized by cultural diversity and territorial flexibility.
 All empires have engaged in the brutal slaughter and assimilation of the people outside its borders to extend its territory.
 Slowly, the newly acquired population forgets what they stood for.
 For example, in 7th century AD, Arab empire crushed Egyptians with an iron fist, today Egyptians think of themselves as Arabs.
 One major change which happened over time in the Imperial vision was that empires changed their imagined reality from “we are conquering you from our benefit” to a more benevolent “we are conquering you for your benefit”.
 Persian king changed from “Persian king” to “everyone’s king”.
 This was the first time in history, Sapiens were (pretending) to get rid of “us” vs “them” feeling.
 These imagined realities of benefitting the Conqueror exist even today when the US presidents use F-16 to deliver democracy and human rights